-[We started a discussion of what happened to the pieces of gravestones that were used to pave the court in front of the Town Hall.
-More on this later.]
+[ David J, Paul Tyson and Andrew Kreinik started a discussion of what happened to the pieces of gravestones that were used to pave the court in front of the Town Hall.
+They are probably crushed and not recoverable.]

-Sidney Herbst is credited as the filmmaker.
-[Note: I talked to Noel Herbst today.
+Sidney Herbst is credited as the filmmaker of the video below.
+[Note: I talked to Noel Herbst in 2013.
 He found his father's film in the basement and made it available.
 Thanks, Noel.]

 About the Herbst name: Tante Feige Herbst was married to Marcus Herbst, so I bet that these are the same families.
 Several Herbsts were guests at my great-grandparents, S Josef Kreinik and Fannie Krantz Kreinik's 50th wedding anniversary.
 "Mr. and Mrs. Marcus Herbst, Mr. Joel Herbst, Mr. Pincus Herbst,..."